gitana/alpaca/README.md

 To build the web site, you will also need to have Python and Jekyll installed (as global dependencies).

+    brew install ruby
+    gem install -n /usr/local/bin jekyll

-You will then also need to install the `redcarpet` and `pygments.rb` gems, sort of like this:
+You will then also need to install the `pygments.rb` gem, sort of like this:

-    gem install redcarpet
     gem install pygments.rb

 Then run: